Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 ### Step 1 - Setting our Context
 Before we can begin executing queries within the Snowflake Snowsight interface we must first set our context by running [USE ROLE](https://docs.snowflake.com/en/sql-reference/sql/use-role) and [USE WAREHOUSE](https://docs.snowflake.com/en/sql-reference/sql/use-warehouse) commands or manually setting these in the top-right corner.

-For this step, we will do these by executing our first two queries by highlighting them both and clicking the "▶ Run" button.
+For this step, we will do this by executing our first two queries by highlighting them both and clicking the "▶ Run" button.

 Once complete our results pane will result in a `Statement Executed Successfully` message.

 ```
 USE ROLE accountadmin;